Collaborating to Save the Monarch Migration

 Perhaps most important to assuring the sustainability of monarch recovery efforts, one of the actions calls for convening meetings of gardening leaders in the community to discuss partnerships to support monarch butterfly conservation.
 The National Wildlife Federation facilitated some of these meetings in Fort Worth, Austin, Oklahoma City, and Fayetteville, AR.

 These meetings have brought passionate community leaders together to identify opportunities for collaboration, and long-term goals for their respective communities.
 With the continued support of these budding Monarch Networks, every community in the central flyway can become a Monarch Champion.The National Wildlife Federation is excited by the number of communities that have already signed the pledge, but there is still a lot of ground to cover if we are going to restore habitat along the monarch flyway.

-To find out if your mayor has signed the pledge, visit our webpage.
-If you would like to approach your local government about signing the pledge, visit our webpage for resources or contact Grace Barnett at email@example.com.
+Check the Mayor’s Monarch signatures list to see if your community leaders haven taken the pledge.
+If you would like to approach your local government about signing the pledge, visit the Mayors’ Monarch resource page or contact Rebeca Quiñonez-Piñón at QuinonezPinonR@nwf.org.